Bangkok Arrival Guide and Travel Tips

 4. How Much Cash Should You Carry in Thailand?

 Thailand is still very much a cash country, especially for local food stalls and markets.
-But cards are becoming more widely accepted in malls and bigger restaurants.
+Cards are becoming more widely accepted in malls and bigger restaurants though.
+Still we advise to have sufficient cash on you for small purchases and independent restaurants.

 Here’s what you need to know:

-• ATMs: Withdraw money is easy and safe but comes with a 220 Baht fee per transaction.
-Always withdraw in Thai Baht and NEVER accept the ATM conversion rates!!
+• ATMs: Withdrawing money is easy and safe, but each withdrawal comes with a 220 Baht fee per transaction.
+Always continue the transaction in Thai Baht and NEVER accept the ATM conversion rates to your home currency.

-Pro Tip: Wise or Revolut, is a free bank card that lets you withdraw up to +/- 7000 baht per month without any additional bank fees.
+Pro Tip: Set-up a Wise or Revolut before you leave.
+They offer a free bank account and with their card you can withdraw up to (EUR 200 / USD 200 / GBP 200) baht per month without any additional home bank fees.

 Thai Baht Currency